TestCentricity/testcentricity_web/README.md

 ### Using Browser specific Profiles in cucumber.yml

 While you can set **Environment Variables** in the command line when invoking Cucumber, a preferred method of specifying and managing target web browsers is to create browser specific **Profiles** that set the appropriate **Environment Variables** for each target browser in your `cucumber.yml` file.

-Below is a list of Cucumber **Profiles** for supported locally and remotely hosted desktop and mobile web browsers (put these in in your
-`cucumber.yml` file).
-Before you can use the BrowserStack, SauceLabs, TestingBot or LambdaTest services, you will need to replace the
-*INSERT USER NAME HERE* and *INSERT PASSWORD HERE* placeholder text with your user account and authorization code for the cloud service(s) that you intend to connect with.
+Below is a list of Cucumber **Profiles** for supported locally and remotely hosted desktop and mobile web browsers (put these in in your`cucumber.yml` file).
+Before you can use the BrowserStack, SauceLabs, TestingBot or LambdaTest services, you will need to replace the*INSERT USER NAME HERE* and *INSERT PASSWORD HERE* placeholder text with your user account and authorization code for the cloud service(s) that you intend to connect with.
+However, cloud service credentials should not be stored as text in your `cucumber.yml` file where it can be exposed by anyone with access to your version control system

     <% desktop = "--tags @desktop --require features BROWSER_TILE=true BROWSER_SIZE=1500,1000" %>